 - Aubergine – is also known as eggplant.

-- Pepper – adds a little bit of heat to the curry.
+- Red Bell Pepper – adds a little crunch to this vegetable curry .

 - Tin of Tomatoes – brings a great flavour.

-- Tin of Coconut Milk – In vegetable curry coconut milk is a must due to its creaminess and flavour.
+- Full-fat Coconut Milk – In vegetable curry coconut milk is a must due to its creaminess creates the most delicious curry sauce.

-- Tin of Chickpeas – Make sure to both drain and rinse the chickpeas before adding into the curry.
+- Can of Chickpeas – These add plant-based protein.
+Just make sure to both drain and rinse the chickpeas before adding into the curry.

-- Water – helps to get this curry to the proper texture.
+- Water – the splash of water helps to get this curry to the proper texture.

 - Ground Almonds – give a great texture and flavour, plus helps to thicken this healthy curry.